psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Key.md

 If you take a quick glance further down the article, you'll see the server side code that uses Slim to handle the request.
 If the hashes match, it outputs "match" so our `$result` should contain that string.
-If it doesn't, something is up...check the values of the keys you're using and be sure your content is making it into the `hash_hmac` function call.
+If it doesn't, something is up...check the values of the hashes you're using and be sure your content is making it into the `hash_hmac` function call.

 If you're making a request to a RESTful API (as we are in this case) and you want to check and be